Skip to main content

 <p id="intro">Welcome</p>

-The code above selects the HTML element with the id intro using #intro, applying the styles specifically to that element.
+The code above selects an HTML element with the id intro using #intro, applying styles that are only applicable to this HTML element.

 Note that ids are case-sensitive.
-Thus, Intro and intro are considered different ids.
+For example, Intro and intro are considered different ids.

 Want to learn more?